CharlesSchimmel/mpd-notify/README.md

 # nowPlaying
-For MPD/MPC: Gives you a notification on play/pause and song change
+For MPD/MPC: Gives you a notification on play/pause and song change.
+85 lines of bash...

 # Installation
 Run install.sh